The Bankrate promise

 Maybe the credit card issuer offers two credit cards with similar names and you accidentally chose the wrong one.
 Maybe you applied for one of today’s best credit cards and then wished you’d picked a card with a different sign-up bonus.
-Maybe you’re worried that taking out a new credit card will tempt you into going into credit card debt that you can’t pay off.
+Maybe you’re worried that taking out a new credit card will tempt you into going into credit card debt you can’t pay off.

 How to cancel a credit card application